tompazourek/RazorHtmlMinifier.Mvc5/README.md

 PM> Install-Package RazorHtmlMinifier.Mvc5
 ```

-<sup>RazorHtmlMinifier.Mvc5 is is built as for .NET v4.5 with a dependency on ASP.NET MVC 5.2.3.</sup>
+<sup>RazorHtmlMinifier.Mvc5 is built for .NET v4.5 with a dependency on ASP.NET MVC 5.2.3.</sup>

 ### Configuration